How and Where to Put Weights on a Pinewood Derby® Car

 METHOD 1: Traditional

-Traditionally, weighting is accomplished by adjusting the car’s center of gravity (COG) by moving the weight forward and backward while targeting a specific balance point.
+Traditionally, ideal Pinewood Derby® car weight placement is accomplished by adjusting the car’s center of gravity (COG) by moving the weight forward and backward while targeting a specific balance point.

-Here are general guidelines for balancing cars using this method:
+Here are general guidelines for where to put weights on a Pinewood Derby® car using this method:

-For smooth tracks, set the balance point at 0.75 to 1.0 inch in front of the rear axle
+For smooth tracks, set the balance point to 0.75 to 1.0 inches ahead of the rear axle.

 Keep in mind these are just guidelines; you may be able to (or need to) go outside these parameters for your car.

-PRO RACER TIP FROM DWS Racing: A car with the COG further back has greater potential for more speed but becomes increasingly difficult to achieve stability.
-Therefore, if you cannot test on a track, it is best to be cautious and set the COG at least 1 to 1½ inches in front of the rear axle.
+PRO RACER TIP FROM DWS Racing: A car with the COG further back has greater potential for more speed, but becomes increasingly difficult to achieve stability.
+Therefore, if you cannot test on a track, it is best to err on the side of caution and set the COG at least 1 to 1½ inches ahead of the rear axle.

 METHOD 2: Pro

-Professional league racers are not concerned with only the COG of the car from front to back but also the weight distribution from side to side.
-Therefore, they use a different method to weight their cars.
+Professional league racers are not concerned with only the COG of the car from front to back, but also side-to-side distribution when it comes to where to put weights on a Pinewood Derby® car.
+Therefore, they use a different method to weigh their cars.
 Rather than targeting a specific balance point, they look at the load carried by each wheel.

-Weight is moved around the body to arrive at the target weight distribution for each wheel.
-The racer’s goal is to find the amount of weight on the front wheel that results in a stable car and maximizes potential energy.
+Weight is redistributed around the body to achieve the target weight distribution for each wheel.
+The racer’s goal regarding where to put weights on a Pinewood Derby® car is to find the amount of weight on the front wheel that results in a stable car and maximizes potential energy.

 Three scales are not necessary to use this method; here is an option that allows the Race Team to accomplish the same using only one scale!

-Here are target values for weight on the front wheel.
-Many factors should be considered when weighting the car, including track conditions, steer amount, design of car body, etc.
+Here are the target values for the front wheel weight.
+Many factors should be considered when placing weights on a Pinewood Derby® car, including track conditions, steering amount, car design, body, etc.

 The weight distribution on the rear wheels is dependent on the contour of the track: